Bvirgo/Unity-game-hacking/README.md

 ## Extracting assets

-Assets are stored in the .assets .resS files.
+Assets are stored in the .assets and .resS files.
 Content of these files can be unpacked with one of these tools :

 Tool | Description
 --- | ---